Sindhis: Culture Day

 Sindhi Cultural Day (سنڌي ثقافتي ڏھاڙو) is a popular Sindhi cultural festival.
 It is celebrated with traditional enthusiasm to highlight the centuries-old rich culture of Sindh.
 The day is celebrated each year in the first week of December on the Sunday.
-It's widely celebrated all over Sindh, and amongst the Sindhi diaspora population around the world.
+It is widely celebrated all over Sindh, and amongst the Sindhi diaspora population around the world.
 Sindhis celebrate this day to demonstrate the peaceful identity of Sindhi culture and acquire the attention of the world towards their rich heritage.

-On this jubilation people gather in all major cities of Sindh at press clubs, and other places to arrange various activities.
-Literary (poetic) gatherings, mach katchehri (gathering in a place and sitting round in a circle and the fire on sticks in the center), musical concerts, seminars, lecture programs and rallies.
-Sindhi cultural day is celebrated worldwide on the first Sunday of December.
-On the occasion people wearing Ajrak and Sindhi Topi, traditional block printed shawl the musical programs and rallies are held in many cities to mark the day with zeal.
+On this holiday people gather in all major cities of Sindh at press clubs, and other places to arrange various activities.
+They engage in literary (poetic) gatherings, mach katchehri (gathering in a place and sitting round in a circle and the fire on sticks in the center), musical concerts, seminars, lecture programs and rallies.
+On the occasion people wearing Ajrak and Sindhi Topi, traditional block printed shawls, attend musical programs and rallies in many cities.
 Major hallmarks of cities and towns are decorated with Sindhi Ajrak.
 People across Sindh exchange gifts of Ajrak and Topi at various ceremonies.
-Even the children and women dress up in Ajrak, assembling at the grand gathering, where famous Sindhi singers sing Sindhi songs, which depicts peace and love message of Sindh.
-The musical performances of the artists compel the participants to dance on Sindhi tunes and national song ‘Jeay Sindh Jeay-Sindh Wara Jean’.
+Even the children and women dress up in Ajrak, assembling at the grand gathering, where famous Sindhi singers sing Sindhi songs.
+The musical performances of the artists inspire the participants to dance to Sindhi tunes and the national song ‘Jeay Sindh Jeay-Sindh Wara Jean’.

-All political, social and religious organizations of Sindh, besides the Sindh Culture Department and administrations of various schools, colleges and universities, organize variety of events including seminars, debates, folk music programs, drama and theatric performances, tableaus and literary sittings to mark this annual festivity.
+All political, social and religious organizations of Sindh, besides the Sindh Culture Department and administrations of various schools, colleges and universities, organize a variety of events including seminars, debates, folk music programs, drama and theatric performances, tableaus and literary sittings to mark this annual festivity.
 Sindhi culture, history and heritage are highlighted at the events.

 Poetry

-Prominent in Sindhi culture, continues an oral tradition dating back a thousand years.
-The verbal verses were based on folk tales.
-Sindhi is one of the major oldest languages of the Indus Valley having a peculiar literary colour both in poetry and prose.
-Sindhi poetry is very rich in thought as well as contain variety of genres like other developed languages.
-Poetry of Shah Abdul Latif Bhittai and Sachal Sarmast is very famous throughout Sindh.
-Since the 1940s, Sindhi poetry has incorporated broader influences including the sonnet and blank verse.
+Prominent in Sindhi culture, poetry continues an oral tradition dating back a thousand years, based on folk tales.
+Sindhi is one of the major oldest languages of the Indus Valley, having a particular literary colour both in poetry and prose.
+Sindhi poetry is very rich in thought as well as containing a variety of genres like other developed languages.

+The poetry of Shah Abdul Latif Bhittai and Sachal Sarmast is very famous throughout Sindh.
+Since the 1940s, Sindhi poetry has incorporated broader influences, including the sonnet and blank verse.
 Soon after the independence of Pakistan in 1947, these forms were reinforced by Triolet, Haiku, Renga and Tanka.
 At present, these forms continue to co-exist, albeit in a varying degree, with Azad Nazm having an edge over them all.